Pierre-Dureau/holbertonschool-unity/README.md

 ## What is this repository for ?

-This repository gather all the projects in Unity during Holberton.
+This repository gather all the projects in Unity during Holberton. <br>
 It covers all the basics of this engine and it specializes in AR/VR.

 ## Projects